 - Do a word study on prayer.
 Read the Word and see what God has to say about prayer.
 I believe as you learn how important prayer is, your prayer life will be approached differently for the better.

 I encourage you to start today.
 Make those changes needed to strengthen your prayer life.
 Corrie Ten Boom nailed it when she said, “A man is powerful on his knees.”
 “Rejoice in hope, be patient in tribulation, be constant in prayer.”
 (Romans 12:12)

 Update on Pop: He is scheduled to come home this week.
 Praise God for answered prayers concerning him.
 Now its time again to share some awesome posts.
 I am so glad you are here.
 Have a great week.

-Monday’s Musings Purpose: I would LOVE! to have you share encouragement about being a child of God, being a wife, mothering, homemaking, homeschooling, recipes, etc. Truly anything that would encourage another is acceptable.
-(I reserve the right to remove anything I deem unacceptable.
+Monday’s Musings Purpose: I would LOVE! to have you share encouragement about being a child of God, being a godly wife, mothering, homemaking, homeschooling, healthy recipes, modest dress, etc. (I reserve the right to remove anything I deem unacceptable.
 Keep in mind this is a Christian blog.)
 Please link directly to the post you’re sharing.
 Be sure to link back here by using a text link or the logo below.
-This link up party stays open until Wednesday evening and I ask you to share the love by visiting another blog and encouraging them.
-Oh, and sometimes I share your posts on Pinterest, Twitter and/or Facebook because I desire for others to be blessed as I was.
+This link up party stays open until Wednesday evening.
+Oh, and sometimes I share your posts on Pinterest, Twitter and/or Facebook because I desire for our readers to be blessed.
 Thank you for stopping by and linking up.
 Now, let’s get to sharing.
 Link following this post.
-Grab my button and place on your blog so others can join in.
+Grab my link button in the side bar and place on your blog so others know about our community and can join in.